offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Also, if the centers haven't converged, the dragged center is guaranteed to decrease the squared error distortion when compared to the previous center.
 But, does that mean that a set of converged centers are optimal in terms of squared error distortion?
 I don't think so.
 Even if a cluster converged to all the correct member_CLUSTERs, could it be that the center can be slightly tweaked to get the squared error distortion down even more?
 Probably.
 ```

-The hope with the heuristic is that, at each iteration, enough true cluster member_CLUSTERs are captured (step 1) to drag the new center (step 2) closer to the true center.
+The hope with the heuristic is that, at each iteration, enough true cluster member_CLUSTERs are captured (step 1) to drag the center (step 2) closer to where it should be.
 One way to increase the odds that this heuristic converges on a good solution is the initial center selection: You can increase the chance of converging to a good solution by _probabilistically_ selecting initial centers that are far from each other, referred to as k-means++ initializer.

  1. The 1st center is chosen from the list of points at random.
  2. The 2nd center is chosen by selecting a point that's likely to be much farther away from center 1 than most other points.